Uncover the early stages of autoimmune type 1 diabetes

 - Frequent urination

-- Possible bed-wetting in a toilet-trained child
+- Possible bed-wetting in adults or toilet-trained children

 - Weight change (losing weight without trying)